sapph2c/capstone/README.md

 - windows_agent_ip
 - linux_server_ip

-Then from the root of the `jenkins` directory, run the following command:
+Then from the root of the `ansible` directory, run the following command:

 ```
 ansible-playbook -i inventory.ini main.yml